Tips for Carrying Clothes for Ladakh Trip

 • Inner thermals 2-3 pairs (must have)

-• A fleece jacket or windcheater jacket or windproof jacket to prevent the winds (must have)
+• A fleece jacket, windcheater jacket or windproof jacket to prevent the winds (must have)

-• Good insulated boots or trekking shoes in winters.
-In summers, any sports shoes should be fine.
+• Good insulated boots or trekking shoes in winter.
+In summer, any sports shoes should be fine.

 • Woolen socks 2-3 pairs